BigBangData/TitanicSurvival/README.md

 4. Predict Survival in the Titanic disaster using Kaggle's Titanic test set and the custom Python ML pipeline.

 To Do:
-* List Contents
+* Link Contents to sections
 * Write Summary
 * Finish Multivariate EDA
-* Finish Restructuring Part 1: fix Bivariate EDA